gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 ##### Possible scenarios

-* Full snapshot taken via compaction job is better as compared to full snapshot taken directly from etcd cluster as full snapshot taken via snapshot compaction is taken after [defragmentation](https://etcd.io/docs/v3.2/op-guide/maintenance/#defragmentation) called on etcd, hence this full snapshot is much more compacted, hence less in size.
+* Full snapshot taken via compaction job is better as compared to full snapshot taken directly from etcd cluster as full snapshot taken via snapshot compaction is taken after [defragmentation](https://etcd.io/docs/v3.2/op-guide/maintenance/#defragmentation) which makes it smaller (more compacted) in size.
-* Full snapshot triggered on etcd cluster might cause load on running etcd cluster but full snapshot taken by compaction job is developed separately with zero effect on running cluster.
+* Full snapshot triggered on etcd cluster might cause load on running etcd cluster but full snapshot taken by compaction job is developed separately with zero effect on the running cluster.

 ##### Task Config